-The best of all and distinctive about this platform is that run on all Android versions.
+The best of all and distinctive about this platform is that it runs on all Android versions.

-This Android emulator rags al potential user requirements but it would please particularly to developers.
+This Android emulator rags all potential user requirements, but it would please, particularly developers.

-So far, people have reported that it could affect the battery performance.
+So far, people have reported that it could affect battery performance.

-For a better evaluation, users can simply run a test in your app at any battery levels available in your phone to see how it withstands the run quality with decreasing battery.
+For a better evaluation, users can simply run a test in your app at any battery level available in their phone to see how it withstands the run quality with decreasing battery.

 In addition, you can test a service under development for numerous Android browsers with Firefox, Android Webkit, etc.